 For those looking to do something a little different, St. Petersburg is home to the northernmost Buddhist Temple, Datsan Gunzechoinei.
 Completed in 1915, this temple was strongly opposed by the Orthodox Church, but given the go-ahead by Tsar Nicolas II.
 Here you can explore the grounds while learning about Buddhist philosophy, consult an astrologist and enjoy Buryat (Mongol people from Siberian Asia) cuisine in the temple’s basement café.

 St. Petersburg’s State Museum of Bread

 is the only one of its kind in Russia (there are apparently only 13 museums of bread in the world).
-This museum champions the history of a food of great importance to the city of St. Petersburg.
+This museum champions the history of food of great importance to the city of St. Petersburg.
 During the 900-day Nazi siege of the city, bread was the only available food rationed to its people.
 Here you can dive into the long and storied history of grain farming, bread making and the bread trade of St. Petersburg.

 St Petersburg Bars, Clubs & Nightlife